d-oliveros/nest/README.md

 nest test [domain]

 # Starts the engine, scrape and spawn pending operations
 # You don't need to run this to start nest.
-This is to continue scraping where it left
+This continues where it left
 nest work

 ```